thereasonwhyy/Lim-Yuen-Ying/README.md

 Hi there!

 Reason here, welcoming you to my creative space.
 I'm hoping to make it a lovely place, merging meaning with message; a respite from life's race.
-Stick around and hopefully in good time, you'll journey with me as I improve on my rhyme.
+Stick around and hopefully in good time, you'll journey with me as I improve my rhyme.